grayburntc67/Shortster/README.md

 <h3>Instructions:</h3>

--Once the repository is downloaded, download Node is you haven't already here: https://nodejs.org/en/download/<br/>
+-Once the repository is downloaded, download Node if you haven't already here: https://nodejs.org/en/download/<br/>
 -In your terminal, while inside the project directory, run the "npm install" command to install needed packages.<br/>
 -Run the "npm start" command in order to start the backend on your local machine.<br/>